DSR-Precision DSR-1: Design details

-The performed test shoots with a DSR-1 to get an indication of its accuracy potential with factory ammunition in October 2003.
+The German gun magazine Visier published an article in October 2003 edition, regarding their performed test shoots with a DSR-1 to get an indication of its accuracy potential with factory ammunition.

 The 5-shot groups were obtained by test shooters whilst shooting from the bipod and measured from centre to centre.
 The table shows that with target factory ammunition the DSR-1 performs in the 0.34 - 0.63 MOA region.
 Whether the DSR-1 can perform better under ideal environmental conditions with handloads tailored to the particular rifle and/or if the human test shooters were a limiting factor was not tested by Visier magazine.